notoddity/bitfields-py/README.md

 </p>

 # altflags
-`altflags` allows you to easily map, parse and manipulate binary flags
+`altflags` a simple and easy way to map, parse and manage bit masks.

 ## Why?
 1. The built in Python Flags and IntFlags didn't fit my needs